Chiefs’ Patrick Mahomes injures right knee against Broncos

 Waiting in the wings, just in case: 35-year-old backup Matt Moore.

-Mahomes, the MVP quarterback of the Kansas City Chiefs, was hurt on a second-quarter sneak in a 30-6 win over the Denver Broncos on Thursday night.
+Mahomes, the MVP quarterback of the Kansas City Chiefs, was hurt on a second-quarter sneak in a 30-6 win over Denver on Thursday night.

 ”We need time to evaluate,” Reid said. ”I’ll leave it at that.”